open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/http.md

 **[6]:** For network calls, URL usually has `scheme://host[:port]/path?query[#fragment]` format, where the fragment is not transmitted over HTTP, but if it is known, it should be included nevertheless.
 `url.full` MUST NOT contain credentials passed via URL in form of `https://username:password@www.example.com/`.
 In such case the attribute's value should be `https://www.example.com/`.
-`url.full` SHOULD capture the original URL when it's available and SHOULD not validate or modify it.
+`url.full` SHOULD capture the absolute URL when it's available and SHOULD not validate or modify it except for sanitizing purposes.

 Following attributes MUST be provided **at span creation time** (when provided at all), so they can be considered for sampling decisions: